 If you already have a Flinders University ID card, then you can obtain an updated enrolment sticker from Flinders Connect (Level 0, Central Library) or the Enrolment Support Centre, located adjacent to Flinders Connect, when open during enrolment.
 After the last day to enrol, stickers are only available from Flinders Connect.

-- Keep your contact details up-to-date Keep your personal details on the Student Information System up-to-date at all times, in particular your address, telephone number and emergency contacts.
+- Keep your contact details up-to-date Keep your personal details on the Student System up-to-date at all times, in particular your address, telephone number and emergency contacts.

 - Read your University email regularly Your University email is used for enrolment and study-related communication so make sure you check it regularly.

 - Student Related Policies and Procedures All students are expected to familiarise themselves with the policies and procedures relating to study at Flinders University.
 Matters such as student conduct, assessment, academic integrity, computer facility rules, and prizes and awards are detailed there.

 - Equal Opportunity Policies and Procedures Flinders University values and respects the social, cultural and linguistic diversity of its community and encourages inclusive practices in order to provide an environment that is creative, innovative, flexible and productive.
 If you are feeling harassed or discriminated against, make contact with an Equal Opportunity Contact Officer or call the Student Equal Opportunity Advisor on (08) 8201 2118.